"When you discover new things every minute and your mind is absorbing so many experiences, it feels like time expands."

 Orbital Velocity aims to change that by building a database of information through news, interactives, small videos and longer documentary-like series'.

 It is a collaboration between 15 countries across three continents.
 It is the most expensive and largest international scientific project in history.
 A lot of groundbreaking research is conducted onboard by crew members that occupy it 24/7.
 It is a destination in space that is helping to grow a commercial market in low earth orbit, and it is our stepping stone beyond low-Earth orbit.

 Why isn't the station in the news more often?

 Despite its importance, the general public doesn't always know what is happening on the space station on a regular basis.
 Information about onboard research is not readily available and what information is out there can be hard to understand.
 Some people aren't even aware there is an active space program, let alone a space station.
 Many in the mainstream media ignore, or even misreport on space station activities and events.
 Without knowing what is going on and why it is important, it can be easy for people to question the need for space exploration.

 My name is Derek Richardson.
 I am a freelance writer and unabashed space geek!
 My passion for space ignited when I watched space shuttle Discovery leap to space on Oct.
 29, 1998.
 Today, this fervor has accelerated toward orbit and shows no sign of slowing down.

-I graduated Washburn University in 2017 with a bachelor's degree in mass media with an emphasis in contemporary journalism.
-I also have a minor in history.
+I graduated Washburn University in 2017 with a bachelor's degree in mass media with an emphasis in contemporary journalism and a minor in history.
 I am also the managing editor for SpaceFlight Insider.

 How can you help?